pokey/command-server/README.md

 trailing newline, so that the client can repeatedly try to read the file until it finds a final newline to indicate that the write is complete.

+Note that the command server will refuse to execute a command if the request file is older than 3 seconds.

 Requests look as follows:
 ```json
 {